Cryptos Grim Worldview

 - Multiple detailed reports expressing well-founded concerns about Safemoon

 As a reader, you might personally agree that some of those items are wrong/incorrect/what have you, but the concern isn’t whether or not the items are ultimately true, but instead whether they even deserve the light of day and consideration.
 Personally, I think that each of those points deserves a full throated response from their respective communities even if their ultimate answer is “we disagree”.
 The burden of proof lies on those who sell crypto as the next big thing.
 If someone disagrees with you, a proponent of crypto, then you must explain why you think they are wrong, because if the only response you can muster is that it's FUD, then you have failed to meet your burden of proof.

 Everything is for sale

 I grew up in the corners of the internet Aaron Schwartz left behind.
-I was raised by artists and surrounded with the amazing works they created.
-Everytime I look at the modern crypto landscape it makes me shiver a little bit.
+I was raised by artists and surrounded with the brilliant works they created.
+Every time I look at the modern crypto landscape, it makes me shiver a little bit.
 It feels like it’s maybe trying to kill pure art and expression and replace it with the version of capitalism its critics always warned of.

 Often when I complain about the lack of concrete use cases for crypto I hear the explanation that what is really being built is a framework for the future of technology, a democratized future where technology is controlled by the masses, not a central authority.
 But what is that infrastructure, really?
 From where I sit it’s nothing more than smoke and mirrors set up in a ridiculous attempt to convince me that everything, ideas, thoughts, art, emotions, can and should be owned…